lifaon74/observables/README.md

 - Even promises may be considered as emitting notifications (*fulfilled*, *rejected*)

 A Notification is simply an object with a name and an optional value.
-It serves as instructing about an update of a state or about an event.
+It provides information about a new state, or even transmits an event.

 ```ts